NERSC/spack-infrastructure/docs/spack_training.rst

 we recommend you review your startup configuration files.
 Some things to look out for are the following:

 1. Loading or unloading of any modules.
-2. Activating a python or Conda environment.
+2. Activating a Python or Conda environment.
 3. Any user environment variables such as ``$PATH``.

 .. note::